alexandr-mironov/php-internals-book-ru/php7/build_system/build_php.md

 _____

-Once the ```./configure``` script is generated you can make use of it to customize your PHP build.
-You can list all supported options using ```--help```:
+Once the `./configure` script is generated you can make use of it to customize your PHP build.
+You can list all supported options using `--help`:

 ```shell
 ~/php-src> ./configure --help | less
 ```

 The first part of the help will list various generic options, which are supported by all autoconf-based configuration scripts.
-One of them is the already mentioned --prefix=DIR, which changes the installation directory used by make install.
-Another useful option is -C, which will cache the result of various tests in the config.cache file and speed up subsequent ./configure calls.
+One of them is the already mentioned `--prefix=DIR`, which changes the installation directory used by make install.
+Another useful option is `-C`, which will cache the result of various tests in the config.cache file and speed up subsequent `./configure` calls.
 Using this option only makes sense once you already have a working build and want to quickly change between different configurations.

 Apart from generic autoconf options there are also many settings specific to PHP.
-For example, you can choose which extensions and SAPIs should be compiled using the --enable-NAME and --disable-NAME switches.
+For example, you can choose which extensions and SAPIs should be compiled using the `--enable-NAME` and `--disable-NAME` switches.
 If the extension or SAPI has external dependencies you need to use --with-NAME and --without-NAME instead.

-If a library needed by NAME is not located in the default location (e.g. because you compiled it yourself), some extensions allow you to specify its location using --with-NAME=DIR.
+If a library needed by NAME is not located in the default location (e.g. because you compiled it yourself), some extensions allow you to specify its location using `--with-NAME=DIR`.
 However, since PHP 7.4 most extensions use pkg-config instead, in which case passing a directory to --with has no effect.
 In this case, it is necessary to add the library to the PKG_CONFIG_PATH: